tshepang/cargo-release/docs/reference.md

 * `file`: the file to search and replace
 * `search`: [regex](https://docs.rs/regex/latest/regex/) that matches string you want to replace
 * `replace`: the replacement string; you can use the any of the placeholders mentioned below.
+Regex patterns, such as `$1`, are also valid for referring to captured groups.
 * `min` (default is `1`): Minimum occurrences of `search`.
 * `max` (optional): Maximum occurrences of `search`.
 * `exactly` (optional): Number of occurrences of `search`.